 We like the windproof qualities of the jacket, and think that Salomon did a nice job with this overall, especially for runners who need a shell that can keep potentially heavier moisture out.
 It is priced about right for the high quality that you get.
 Salomon also did a good job of building vents into the jacket

 so you won’t overheat if it warms up during your run.
-Find it here.
+Find it here on Amazon.

 Once you have your jacket in hand, one tip: Read the care instructions!
 These jackets should last you for many, many years, assuming that you take care of them well.
 That means storing them in the right environment, and, most importantly, washing and drying them in the right way.
 These jackets have high price tags, but if you care for them well, they will be a great investment as well.